 All products have an indication that must appear on all products bearing the University's registered marks and on products containing any of the University's marks that are not yet registered.

-To know if products are officially licensed by the University of Georgia, Look for the Label!
-Officially Licensed Products have hang tags or indicia statements similar to the one to the right.
-This ensures that you are purchasing an official licensed University of Georgia product, look for this label.
+Genuine College Products have hang tags or indicia statements similar to the one to the right.
+This ensures that you are purchasing an official licensed University of Georgia product.
 If a product does not have this label, then it is not an officially licensed product of the University of Georgia.

 What is the Trademark Program's function?

 The University of Georgia's Trademark Licensing Program was established in order to protect and control all uses of the University's various trademarks throughout the world.
 The program is operated out of the University's Athletic Association as a vast majority of those seeking to use the marks are asking to use them to relate their product to one of the University's intercollegiate athletic teams.
-Through carefully established procedures established in conjunction with the Collegiate Licensing Program, the Trademark Licensing Program grants licenses to certain manufacturers to produce a variety of Georgia insignia goods.
+Through carefully established procedures established in conjunction with Fermata Partners, the Trademark Licensing Program grants licenses to certain manufacturers to produce a variety of Georgia insignia goods.
 In return, the licensees pay the University royalties for the right to use the University's trademarks on their products.
 The Trademark Licensing Program also helps the University's departments and officially recognized student groups if they decide to have goods produced bearing the University's indicia.
-In addition, the program which is administered by the Collegiate Licensing Company oversees the worldwide registration of the University's trademarks, manages the University's worldwide trademarks portfolio and, monitors and guards against the unauthorized third party use of the University's trademarks around the world.
+In addition, the program - which is administered by Fermata Partners - oversees the worldwide registration of the University's trademarks, manages the University's worldwide trademarks portfolio, and monitors and guards against the unauthorized third party use of the University's trademarks around the world.

 Why regulate the use of UGA's marks?